 During the program, fellows will be expected to use social media to convey positive stories about the German-American relationship to friends, family, and professional networks back at home in Germany.
 Upon returning to Germany, the Fellow must commit to holding a minimum of two information sessions and writing an op-ed submission.
 The objective is to engage new communities in transatlantic dialogue and enhance their understanding about the continued value of the relationship.

-Fellows will receive a $6,000 stipend, which covers transatlantic airfare and domestic travel, as well as room and board, for 3 months.
+Fellows will receive a $6,000 stipend, which covers transatlantic airfare and domestic travel, as well as room and board, for two months.
 The fellowship will begin in July (start date will be flexible according to candidate’s schedule and availability).

 Funding for this fellowship is provided by the Carl Duisberg Stiftung für internationale Bildung und Zusammenarbeit.